 As noted in their founding documents, the founders possessed a twofold intent: “to promote education in general, and among the ministry in particular.”
 Over time, that ideal has become the institution’s DNA of Christian service as evidenced in student volunteers as well as in the lives of alumni.
 The institution produced its first graduate, Richard Scruggs, in 1855.
 Manifesting the ideal of “education in general,” Scruggs went on to become a physician.
 The following year, the second graduating class reaffirmed the school’s mission by producing a lawyer and a minister, in that order.

 The 1889 merger of men’s and women’s institutions made Carson-Newman an early entrant in coeducation in the region.
 Throughout its history, the institution has instilled a deep commitment to service in its students.
 The fruits of its labor — its alumni — have filled schoolrooms, courthouses, hospitals, boardrooms, pulpits and mission fields the world over in spreading the lessons of Carson-Newman’s motto of Truth, Beauty and Goodness.

-Appalachian Outreach and its volunteers have provided more than 2,200 weeks’ worth of home repairs in 25 years.
+Appalachian Ministries of the Smokies and its volunteers have provided more than 2,200 weeks’ worth of home repairs in 25 years.

 Baptist Campus Ministries sends out more than 200 fall and spring break volunteers annually.